Tsiri/RHEIA/docs/_build/html/_sources/stochastic design space.rst.txt

 The following distributions are available:

-- uniform
+- Uniform
 - Gaussian

 The meaning of deviation at the end of the line depends on the distribution.
-When a uniform distribution is considered, the deviation refers to the absolute difference between the upper bound of the uniform distribution and the mean: for :math:`\mathcal{U}(a,b)`, :math:`deviation = (b-a)/2`).
+When a Uniform distribution is considered, the deviation refers to the absolute difference between the upper bound of the Uniform distribution and the mean: for :math:`\mathcal{U}(a,b)`, :math:`deviation = (b-a)/2`).
 When a Gaussian distribution is considered, the value corresponds to the standard deviation: :math:`\mathcal{N}(mean,deviation)`.

 example stochastic_space